 Compliance solutions for country or regional regulations are available through UL – please contact us for more details.

 Compliance With Next-Generation Standards

 UL has tested and certified EV technologies for more than 20 years, and continues to help update and develop new standards as the market evolves.
-UL has the knowledge and experience to help our customers further differentiate their products by testing and certifying next-generation components for compliance with the National Electrical Code® (NEC).
+UL has the knowledge and experience to help our customers further differentiate their products by testing and certifying next-generation components for compliance with various codes and regulations.

 Our customers leverage our experience and understanding of the demands of the global market to make the right decisions throughout their product development processes.